gagneurlab/PROTRIDER/README.md

 - Experimental protein intensities as csv or tab file, in which the columns represent samples and the rows represent proteins.
 - Optional: sample annotation file containing known covariates to be passed to the model.

-An example dataset can be found in this repository.
+An example dataset can be found in this repository under `sample_data/`.

 ### Configuration file